 The industry you are researching is academic libraries.
 Relevant search terms include:

-Researching signs and signage in libraries also involves researching users' experiences in libraries.
-Use the terms below to find literature about signage and user experience:
+Researching relaxation spaces in libraries also involves researching library marketing.
+Use the terms below to find literature about marketing and how libraries are addressing students' wellbeing:

 In addition to the other databases in this guide, use the databases below to find library research: